nkoehler/mat-video/README.md

 npm install --save @angular/material @angular/cdk @angular/animations hammerjs
 ```

-If you wish to support older browsers, you will need a [polyfill](https://github.com/web-animations/web-animations-js).
+_If you wish to support older browsers, you will need a [polyfill](https://github.com/web-animations/web-animations-js)._

-Add the following import to your `src/polyfills.ts`:
+Add the following import to `src/polyfills.ts`:

 ```typescript
 import 'hammerjs';